OscarRamirezdeArellano/OscarRamirezdeArellano/README.md

 open_to: technical partnerships · client projects · co-founding opportunities
 ```

 I build **production systems** that solve real business problems — from AI-powered document processors to intelligent call centers.
-I care less about perfect code and more about **shipping things that work and generate revenue**.
+I believe in **pragmatic engineering**: solid architecture, fast iteration, and code that earns its keep in production.

 ---